Valorking6/forge-dream-extension/README.md

 # 🌟 Forge Dream Extension

 A comprehensive Stable Diffusion Forge extension that provides a dual-panel interface for HiDream FP8/GGUF models with integrated Reactor-compatible faceswap functionality.

+## ✅ Status: Fully Working

+**Latest Update**: The extension has been fully tested and confirmed to work correctly with Stable Diffusion Forge.
+All integration issues have been resolved, and the extension now properly displays the dual-panel interface with FP8 and GGUF model panels, memory monitoring, and all UI components functioning as expected.

 ## ✨ Features